HXLStandard/hxl-datasets/README.md

-Free script to crawl data.humdata.org and collect stats on HXL data providers.
+Free script to crawl data.humdata.org and collect stats on HXL datasets.

 Requirements: